 The following Order Placement Methods are Listed in Order of Preference

 Through buyBAMA, the University’s eProcurement system, users can browse vendor catalogs, add items to a shopping cart, and submit orders electronically in a similar manner to typical online retailer websites.
 The growing number of marketplace vendors available through buyBAMA are commonly referred to as “Catalog Vendors.”
+All Catalog Vendors are Approved Contract vendors.
 When possible, users should make purchases through Catalog Vendors which ensures competitive contract pricing and terms are applied to the transaction.
-All Catalog Vendor purchases through the buyBAMA system are paid by University P-Card and do not require approval from a Senior Buyer.
-Additionally, single purchase P-Card limit increases are automated through the approval workflow in buyBAMA so no pre-purchase steps are necessary to increase limit.
+For items over $4,999, the single purchase P-Card limit increase is automated through the workflows in buyBAMA.
+Each transaction is reviewed and approved at the departmental level before being routed to Purchasing for compliance review (including business purpose review, if necessary) and approval.
+Once all approvals are complete, the transaction is then routed to P-Card Services to process the increase.
+If a monthly limit increase is also required, the limit is increased by enough to cover the single purchase.
+Due to the approval workflow for the transaction, no pre-purchase steps are necessary to increase limits.

 You can request buyBAMA access, view online training videos, reference material and find FAQ’s at the buyBama webpage on the Purchasing website.